mlochbaum/BQN/doc/syntax.md

 ## Arrays and blocks

 Arrays and code blocks can both be represented as sequences of expressions in source code.
 There are paired bracket representations, using `⟨⟩` for lists, `[]` for arrays, and `{}` for blocks, as well as a shortcut "stranding" notation using `‿` for lists.

-### Separators

-The characters `⋄` and `,` and newline are completely interchangeable and are used to separate expressions.
-An expression might be an element in a list or a line in a block.
-Empty sections—those that consist only of whitespace—are ignored.
-This means that any number of separators can be used between expressions, and that leading and trailing separators are also allowed.
-The expressions are evaluated in text order: left to right and top to bottom.
+Elements within brackets are divided by [separators](token.md#separators): `,` or `⋄` or a line break.

 ### List and array notation